Click here to download the EYSC COVID-19 Safety Plan.

 - If a player falls ill within a week of the season ending, parents should notify the Club, COVID@ephratasoccer.com

 - If a player’s family member should test positive for COVID-19 positive, the club contact should be informed immediately, player should be quarantined for 14 days at a minimum.
 The Player will need to be cleared by a medical professional to return to Play.

 - Players are to have their temperatures checked by parent/guardian 30 minutes prior to all Club events and if a player has a temperature above 100.4, parents need to inform coach immediately that the player will be absent; the parent should also notify the Club, COVID@ephratasoccer.com .
 If the team has had contact with the sick player, the team must suspend activity until more information is provided by the Club.

 - Spectators are NOT permitted at practices, but may stay at the practice in their vehicle, or away from the practice area wearing a mask & practicing social distancing from other people.

 - Players are only allowed to go onto the field once the coach arrives on the field to make sure players follow protocol; please keep your player with you, at drop off, and please depart as quickly as possible following events.
 This will allow for turnover of the field when applicable.

 - Athletes, coaches, staff, and families are to refrain from greeting others with physical contact (i.e., handshakes, hugs).

 - Players are to be dropped off/picked up at the parking lot wearing a mask.

-- Hydration is critical in soccer; thus each player must bring their own water bottle, labeled with their name, to practice and matches.
-No team water refill will be permitted and there will be no sharing of water bottles between players.
+- Hydration is critical in soccer thus each player must bring their own water bottle to practice and matches; no team water refill will be permitted and there will be no sharing of water bottles.